minicomp/ed/_posts/2016-01-16-narrative.md

 to wit:—

-     "This is to certify that I, the undersigned, have given the bearer, my servant, full liberty to go to Baltimore, and spend the Easter holidays.
+> This is to certify that I, the undersigned, have given the bearer, my servant, full liberty to go to Baltimore, and spend the Easter holidays.
+>
-     Written with mine own hand, &c., 1835.
+> Written with mine own hand, &c., 1835.<br>

-     "WILLIAM HAMILTON,
+> WILLIAM HAMILTON,

 "Near St. Michael's, in Talbot county, Maryland."